annettebalmes/annettebalmes.github.io/_posts/2023-12-01-multispectral_analysis.md

 ### NAIP Multispectral Data

 The National Agriculture Imagery Program (NAIP) provides multispectral aerial imagery data for agricultural and land use applications.
 NAIP typically captures data in multiple spectral bands, including Red, Green, Blue, and Near-Infrared.
 Some NAIP datasets may have additional bands, such as panchromatic or thermal infrared, depending on the year and location according to the NAIP.
+For more information on calculating NDVI, look to my NDVI post.

 Since I moved to Seattle in 2019, I wanted to look at NAIP from 2019-present to see what would have been the best neighborhood to live in in the time I lived there, or if I moved back today.